appuachu/clickjacking/README.md

 # clickjacking.github.io
-This tool is used to automate Clickjacking
+This tool is used to automate Clickjacking vulnerability